sbb-design-systems/lyne-components/src/components/sbb-optgroup/readme.md

 ### States

-The component has a `disabled` property which, if set to `true`, sets all the `sbb-option` in the group as disabled.
+The component has a `disabled` property which sets all the `sbb-option` in the group as disabled.

 ```html
 <sbb-optgroup label="Disabled group" disabled>